-NOTE 3 - CASH
+NOTE 3 - CASH AND CASH EQUIVALENTS

-The School maintains cash balances in financial institutions, which generally exceed the amount insured by the Federal Depository Insurance Corporation and subject the School to credit risk.
+The School maintains cash and cash equivalent balances in financial institutions, which generally exceed the amount insured by the Federal Depository Insurance Corporation and subject the School to credit risk.
 The School monitors this risk on a regular basis and has not experienced, nor does it anticipate, nonperformance by any of these financial institutions.